 1. The Gift of Hydration

 One of the most important things ostomates should maintain at all times is hydration.
 It’s a habit that takes discipline and constant maintenance, but you can help by reminding them to drink up!
-If you’re out at the store, pick up an electrolyte supplement, a refreshing coconut water or a reusable glass bottle.
+If you’re out at the store, pick up an electrolyte supplement, a refreshing coconut water or a reusable bottle.
 These small gifts are reminders that you care and can make a big difference.